medullan/jenkins-docker-vagrant-ansible/README.md

 ## TODOs

 - Add ability to turn off overwrite of config files.
-This will be smart enough to see if the file exists then simply update the required XMl nodes.
+This will be smart enough to see if the file exists then simply update the required XML nodes.

 ## Credits